andydunstall/nova/README.md

 ## Compiler

-Build the Nova compiler with `go build main.go`.
+Build the Nova compiler with `go build -o nova main.go`.
 Then invoke the compiler with `nova build <path>`, such as `nova build examples/return.nv`.

 The executable will be output to the same path as the input (with the extension removed) by default, such as `examples/return.nv` will be output to `examples/return`.

+See `nova -h` for details.

 ## v0.1